danahynes/KillSwitch/README.md

 Sets the brightness of the LED, from 0 to 255, when the Pi is completely shut down and powered off.
 The default is 0.

 #### Start Recording
-Select this item and read the instructions that follow (or read the above section on Use) to program the device to recognize new infrared remote commands to turn the Pi on and off.
+Select this item and read the instructions that follow (or read the above section on "Use") to program the device to recognize new infrared remote commands to turn the Pi on and off.

 #### Long Press Time
 This setting determines how long, in seconds (from 1 to 10), the physical push button on the device must be held down to either start recording new codes, or reboot/force quit the Pi.
 The default is 5 seconds.